NowdotAI/NowAssistAgent/docs/source/choosing_llms.rst

 you want to use an in-house wrapper for Langchain or Llamaindex model adapters (for example, to use an internal gateway instead of directly hitting the OpenAI endpoints).

-Note that at present, if you use Autogen with motleycrew, you will need to separately control the models that Autogen uses, using the Autogen-specific APIs.
+Note that at present, if you use Autogen with NowDotAI, you will need to separately control the models that Autogen uses, using the Autogen-specific APIs.